Renewable Energy Market Size

-- Therefore, based on the above-mentioned factors, the hydropower segment is expected to dominate the market during the forecast period.
+- Thus, the hydropower segment is expected to dominate the market during the forecast period.

 To understand key trends, Download Sample Report

 Asia-Pacific to Dominate the Market

 - The Asia-Pacific region dominated the renewable energy market in recent years.
 It is likely to maintain its dominance during the forecast period.

 - As of 2021, China is the global leader in renewable energy deployment.
 The country’s total renewable energy capacity reached 1020.2 GW in 2021, representing an increase of approximately 13.4% compared to the previous year.
 Hydropower, solar, and wind are the major renewable energy sources in the country.

 - Also, India has become the world’s third-largest power consumer, after China and the United States.
 Further, India’s net power generation capacity increased significantly in the last decade, most of which came from renewable energy sources, including large hydro.

 To understand geography trends, Download Sample Report

-The renewable energy market is fragmented.
-Some of the major players include First Solar Inc., Vestas Wind Systems AS, Canadian Solar Inc., Jinko Solar Holding Co.
+The renewable energy market is fragmented in nature.
+Some of the major players in the market (in no particular order) include First Solar Inc., Vestas Wind Systems A/S, Canadian Solar Inc., Jinko Solar Holding Co.
 Ltd, and General Electric Company.